Table of Contents

 Ranger Company

-At 3rd level, you choose to emulate the ideals and training of a ranger company, such as the Ghost, Marksman, Pathfinder, or Vanguard.
+Also at 3rd level, you choose to emulate the ideals and training of a ranger Company, such as the Ghost, Marksman, Pathfinder, or Vanguard.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.

 Swift Alacrity